redixhumayun/redixhumayun.github.io/_posts/2019-03-02-make-use-of-reduce.markdown

 If the see value is an array, you are trying to transform to an array

 If the seed value is a number, you are trying to transform to a number

+Using these basic concepts, you can utilize reduce in new and more powerful ways.